Gamblers not waiting for Twitter IPO to bet on valuation

 The site can only take bets from Ireland, the United Kingdom and Australia after a crackdown by regulators put a damper on U.S. residents betting on the outcomes of everything from presidential elections to the name of the baby of Britain's Prince William and Kate.

-Intrade.com, another online betting parlour that catered to U.S. bettors shut down in July due to financial irregularities.
+Intrade.com, another online betting parlor that catered to U.S. bettors shut down in July due to financial irregularities.

 Paddy Power has more than 4,000 employees, including researchers who dug deep before giving logical parameters for Twitter's first day value, said Féilim Mac An Iomaire, public relations manager for Paddy Power.